NOTES: 1) These PROCEDURES shall apply to all academic offences relating to undergraduate studies involving, but not

 This offence includes falsifying academic forms or records, submitting false credentials, medical or other certificates, or making a false, misleading or incomplete declaration to the University.

-g) Submitting work for one course which has been or is being submitted for another course without express permission to do so
+g) Submitting work for one course or work term which has been or is being submitted for another course or work term at this or any other institution without express permission to do so

 This includes the presentation of an essay, report or assignment to satisfy some or all of the requirements of a course when that essay, report, or assignment has been previously submitted or is concurrently being submitted for another course without the express permission of the professor(s) involved.

 If, upon receiving a report of an alleged academic offence, the Department Head, Dean, Director or Officer decides that an attempt should be made to resolve the matter informally the following procedures shall apply:

 a) The Department Head (Dean, Director or Officer) shall request that the accusor and the accused meet with him (or her) and at the meeting the Department Head (Dean, Director, or Officer) shall state the allegation, indicate the range of applicable penalties, and arrange a second meeting between the accusor and the accused only.

 b) At the second meeting the parties (accusor and accused) shall endeavour to obtain a mutually satisfactory resolution of the matter.

 c) The parties (accusor and accused) shall report jointly to the Department Head (Dean, Director or Officer) on the result of their second meeting.

 d) If the report is of a resolution which the Department Head (Dean, Director or Officer) considers to be fair and equitable the matter shall be considered closed.
 If the Department Head (Dean, Director or Officer) considers the reported resolution to be unfair and/or inequitable he or she will endeavour to obtain an alternative satisfactory resolution directly with the parties.